Captain Star

 Captain Star is a 1997 animated television series created by Steven Appleby and is based on Appleby's comic Rockets Passing Overhead.
 It stars Richard E. Grant as the voice of Captain Jim Star.
-The show as produced by Cosgrove Hall Films and HTV.
+The show was produced by Cosgrove Hall Films and HTV.

 13 half-hour episodes were produced and aired from 1997 to 1998.

 Plot

-The story of Captain Star centers on the crew of a rocket ship called The Boiling Hell, who have been ordered to a dry planet known as "The Nameless Planet", at the Ragged Edge of the Universe, in order to wait for their next assignment.
-The ship's crew consists of the deeply egocentric and often paranoid Captain Star, the Science Officer Scarlett, the nine-headed, six-armed mutant Engineer/Stoker "Limbs" Jones, and the fish-keeping milquetoast Navigator Black.
-They are later joined by a robot, Jim-Bob-Bob, who does laundry duty and several other acts of menial servitude.
+The narrative of Captain Star revolves around the crew of a rocket ship named The Boiling Hell.
+They receive orders to travel to a dry planet known as "The Nameless Planet" at the Ragged Edge of the Universe, where they are to await their next assignment.
+The ship's crew comprises the deeply egocentric and often paranoid Captain Star, the Science Officer Scarlett, the nine-headed, six-armed mutant Engineer/Stoker "Limbs" Jones, and the fish-keeping milquetoast Navigator Black.
+Later on, they are joined by a robot named Jim-Bob-Bob, tasked with laundry duties and various other acts of menial servitude.

-Captain Star is introduced in the opening theme song as "the greatest hero any world has ever known".
-A legendary explorer who has hundreds of planets named after him, Captain Star's birthday is a holiday throughout the entire universe.
-Throughout the program, the characters await further orders from Mission Control which never come, and they seem to have been waiting on The Nameless Planet for so long that Navigator Black has had time to construct a fish restaurant on the Nameless Planet.
-It is unclear whether Mission Control has simply forgotten about Star and his crew, but it is implied they have spared Captain Star the indignity of forced retirement, instead letting him stay a hero to the public.
-Events occurring on and off the planet frequently require Star's intervention.
+Captain Star is heralded in the opening theme song as "the greatest hero any world has ever known."
+A legendary explorer with hundreds of planets named after him, Captain Star's birthday is celebrated as a holiday throughout the entire universe.
+Despite his renowned status, the characters in the program find themselves continuously awaiting further orders from Mission Control, which never materialize.
+Stranded on The Nameless Planet for an extended period, Navigator Black even constructs a fish restaurant during their wait.
+It remains unclear whether Mission Control has simply forgotten about Captain Star and his crew, but there is an implication that they have spared him the indignity of forced retirement, allowing him to maintain his hero status in the public eye.
+Throughout the series, events both on and off the planet frequently necessitate Captain Star's intervention.